Existence of unimodular triangulations - positive results: Introduction

-Section~\ref{sec:kmw} addresses dilations of lattice polytopes, when dilations must admit unimodular triangulations, and the process of constructing them.
+Section~\ref{sec:kmw} addresses dilations of lattice polytopes: when dilations must admit unimodular triangulations, and the process of constructing them.
 In particular, we provide the first effective version of the celebrated result of Knudsen, Mumford and Waterman saying that every lattice polytope $P$ has a dilation $cP$ that admits unimodular triangulations.
-Previous proofs of the theorem do not mention an explicit bound for two reasons: \begin{inparaenum} \item it is not easy to derive a bound from the algorithm, \item the bound obtained would contain arbitrarily long towers of exponentials. \end{inparaenum} Our bound, instead, is ``only'' doubly exponential:
+Previous proofs of the theorem, although they can be considered algorithmic, do not mention an explicit bound for two reasons: \begin{inparaenum} \item it is not easy to derive a bound from the algorithm, \item the bound obtained would contain arbitrarily long towers of exponentials. \end{inparaenum} Our bound, instead, is ``only'' doubly exponential:

 \begin{reptheorem}{\ref{thm:KMW-effective}} If $P$ is a lattice polytope of dimension $d$ and (lattice) volume $\vol(P)$, then the dilation

 has a regular unimodular triangulation.